Lou Zocchi: Reception

-In Issue 35 of The Space Gamer January 1981), American game designer Steve Jackson noted the book's largest drawback was that it verged on being out of date: "Most of the basic advice is still sound, but many of the names on those lists are certainly obsolete.
+In Issue 35 of The Space Gamer (January 1981), American game designer Steve Jackson noted the book's largest drawback was that it verged on being out of date: "Most of the basic advice is still sound, but many of the names on those lists are certainly obsolete.
 And don't take the copyright advice.
 The laws have changed since Lou wrote this book."
 Jackson also warned that the result would not be pretty, since Zocchi was advising self-publishers how to save money.
 "It tells you how to do a cheap-looking job without spending every cent you own."
 Despite this, Jackson concluded, "On the whole, I recommend this book highly.
 I wish I'd seen it a year ago.
 If you ever intend to see a design professionally, order this one."

+Recognition

+In 1987, Zocchi was inducted into the Academy of Adventure Gaming's Hall of Fame, and into the Academy of Adventure Gaming Arts & Design Hall of Fame.

+In 2009, Zocchi was honored as a "famous game designer" by being featured as the king of clubs in Flying Buffalo's Famous Game Designer Trading Cards deck.

+In 2022, Zocchi received the E. Gary Gygax Lifetime Achievement Award for his "significant contributions over [his] lifetime to the industry."

+Personal life and death

+Zocchi married Elisa Scott in 1959, and they raised a family of four children.
+At the time of his death, he had eight grandchildren and seven great-grandchildren.

+Early in Zocchi's life, his mother had given up her youngest infant daughter Joan for adoption, and the family lost touch with her.
+In 2012, Joan contacted Zocchi and the two were reunited.

+Zocchi was a talented musician, able to play ukulele, violin, viola, trombone, trumpet, guitar, and electric bass.
+In 1971, he won first place in the Air Force World Wide Talent Contest by playing the song “Exodus” on a musical saw.
+He also was a magician and ventriloquist, performing with his dummy Woody Knotts..
+For five decades, he played jazz piano, drums and bass fiddle with various jazz societies in Biloxi and New Orleans.

+In 2022, age 87, Zocchi moved from Mississippi to Mapleton, Utah to be closer to his children and their families.
+Zocchi died on April 15, 2026, at the age of 91.